Caldey Abbey: Lavender perfume

 Profuse growth of wild lavender flowers on Caldey Island prompted the monks of the abbey to create scents with new fragrances.
 They branded the scents and marketed them with the brand name “Caldey Abbey Perfumes.”
-With booming demand for this brand of scent there was need to import scent oil from outside the island.
+With rising demand for the scent, there was need to import scent oil from outside the island.
 The scent is now manufactured throughout the year and is partly based on the island's gorse.

 Architecture and fittings

-The structure is considered to be the most complete example of the Arts and Crafts style in the country.
-It was also John Coates Carter's largest project.
+Plans began in 1906, when priest-architect John Cyril Hawes designed a master plan to evoke the medieval abbeys of Cluny, Vézelay, or Durham.
+John Coates Carter designed the structure in the Arts and Crafts style.
+It was his largest project.
 The roofs are of white roughcast with red tiling, while the large basement arches are of brick.
 The abbey church has a south tower, with five side-windows, and has a "tapering" tower with primitive crenellations.
-The windows are simple, with lead glazing.
-Originally the fittings included silver and ebony altar decorations and other luxurious items, but many were destroyed in the 1940 fire.
-The refectory of the Abbey was made from fine timber, and although inspired by an ancient pattern, it was modern in design.
+Originally, the fittings included silver and ebony altar decorations and other luxurious items, but many were destroyed in the 1940 fire.
+The refectory of the Abbey was made from fine timber.
+Inspired by an ancient pattern, it was nonetheless modern in design.
 Two large water tanks underground and a narrow water shaft eliminate the threat of water scarcity in dry seasons.

 It is a Grade II* listed building, as is the Abbey Shop, as well as a number of other buildings on the island.